battincik/battincik/README.md

 <h1 align="center">Hi 👋, I'm Battincik</h1>
-that's enough for now.
-Much of the work I do will remain private as I continue to develop.
+Much of the work I do will remain private as I continue to develop, that's enough for now.